Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Oral cancer is often found because a person notices unusual changes in his or her mouth.
+Oral cancer is often found because a person notices unusual changes in their mouth.
 You can check your mouth for early signs of oral cancer.
 All you need to do is look at your mouth in a mirror.
 Look for:

 A sore on your lip or in your mouth that won’t heal

 A lump on your lip, in your mouth, or in your throat